 Power BI Filters on Digital Signage - An example

-Let’s say that you have your global sales report and you would like this to be displayed around the sales offices, but with the right view for the right audience.
+Let’s say that you have your global sales report and you would like this to be displayed around the sales offices to engage and motivate your teams.
+You want to target the right view for the right audience.

 You can create multiple digital signage apps based on that one Power BI report.
 Each app would show the same report, but with a different view.